 - Read with a friend.
 Have a book you want to read – or maybe a parenting book you really want/need to read, but know you won’t make the time to do it?
 Ask a friend to read it with you!
 Read 1 chapter every week (or 1 every 2 weeks! or 1 every month!) and then talk about it over the phone or over coffee.
 You’ll end up having finished a book together while building your friendship at the same time.

 - Read outside.
 There have been a couple times this summer when I’ll pack up my kids, our water bottles, and a book and headed outside for some reading time.
 Sometimes I bring kids books and we read together outside.
 Other times I bring a book for me and read while they play.
 Of course, it’s usually interrupted reading as I pause to referee the usage of bikes, sticks, and rocks, but it’s reading nonetheless.

 - Read with your spouse.
 Over the past few years, Jonathan and I have started using a couple evenings/month to work through a marriage book together.
 Here’s a list of some of the books we’ve read & this is what we’re currently reading.
 It’s been a very positive thing for our relationship.

 - Read before bed.
 Want to start a positive habit?
 Instead of checking out your phone or computer before bed, spend the last 30 minutes reading a book.
-A book written on paper, not on your kindle where you’ll be easily distracted with games, etc. This is my absolute favorite way to end a day – usually accompanied by a bowl of frosted shredded wheat.
+A book written on paper, not on your kindle where you’ll be easily distracted with games, social media, etc. This is my absolute favorite way to end a day – usually accompanied by a bowl of frosted shredded wheat.

 - Join a book club.
 Check out your local library.
-Or check your local Meetup groups.
+Or check local Meetup groups.
 If there’s nothing around you, start one!
 Pick a book, ask some friends to join, and meet regularly to talk about it.
 You’ll learn from reading and you’ll glean knowledge as you listen to different perspectives of the book.

 I’m curious – how do YOU find time to read?